wrode/Blog/_posts/2016-05-29-Blockchain.md

 This agreement exists in most modern societies, but it is not without restrictions.
 People can not enter into *any* binding agreement they wish, there are restrictions.
 Minimum wage is an example of one of these restrictions - you are not allowed to agree to work for an hourly wage which is less than the agreed upon minimum.

 The agreement about agreements is know as contract law.
 Modern societies have a central authority for documenting, updating and enforcing the contract law.
-This is part of the legislative branch of the government.
 If there is a dispute about an agreement, then you can take this agreement to the government, who in turn chooses what to do about the dispute (this is also known as going to court).

 #### Ownership